5th September 2010

 I want to get pregnant.
 Can Reflexology help me?

 Reflexology has been used successfully to regulate hormonal functions.
 In some cases there is an underlying medical condition which prevents women from getting pregnant, and I would recommend to get medical advice after unsuccessfully trying to conceive.
-However, some women are just too busy, too tired and too tense to function in today's stressful world, and a course of reflexology will help them on their way to conception.
+However, some women are just too busy, too tired and too tense to function in today's stressful world, and a course of reflexology may help them on their way to conception.

 I am pregnant and over my due date.
 Can Reflexology help start labour?

 There is a special technique called Priming, which can be used to stimulate labour.
 It follows a normal reflexology treatment, and consists of 9 steps designed to reach the pelvic area through reflexes and meridians.
 It is recommended to have a few reflexology treatments before the due date, or indeed throughout the whole pregnancy.
 Once the due date has been reached, the Priming sequence can be added to the treatments for a stronger effect.
+In my experience two priming treatments are needed for labour to start, although there is no guarantee that it will.
+If the baby isn't ready it won't come out.
+But the treatment aids relaxation at the very least.